aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OST to DOTX?</h2>

+For a Python developer, who is trying to add a OST to DOTX conversion feature within application, it is important to understand why this conversion is necessary.
+OST (Offline Storage Table) is a file format used by Microsoft Outlook to store emails, contacts, calendar items, tasks, notes, etc. on the local computer.
+DOTX (Word Template) is a file format used by Microsoft Word to store documents as templates.
+It is a combination of XML and other binary data.
+Therefore, it is necessary to convert OST to DOTX in order to use the data stored in OST file in Microsoft Word.

-For a Python developer, who is trying to add a OST to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOTX format.
+<h2>How Aspose.Total helps for OST to DOTX Conversion?</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It helps to automate the conversion process from OST to DOTX.
+It consists of two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes this conversion easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOTX format.
+This process is simple and efficient and can be easily integrated into any application.

 {{% /blocks/products/pf/feature-page-summary %}}